DaveParillo/cisc192-reader/src/chapter1/review.rst

       .. tb-choice::
          :name: programming_9

-         ltiple Response** Which is true about programming languages?
+         **Multiple Response** Which is true about programming languages?

-         Low-level languages are only used for a few special applications.
+         - [x] Low-level languages are only used for a few special applications.

            +   Low-level languages take more time to write, and they are much harder to understand, so they aren't used often.

-         Programs written in low-level languages must be translated before they can be run.
+         - [ ] Programs written in low-level languages must be translated before they can be run.

-         - [x] Low level languages are already written in a language that your computer can understand, so they don't need to be translated!
+           -   Low level languages are already written in a language that your computer can understand, so they don't need to be translated!

-         It's easier to program in a high-level language than a low-level language.
+         - [x] It's easier to program in a high-level language than a low-level language.

            +   High-level languages take less time to write, they are much easier to understand, and they are more likely to be correct!

-         Computers can only execute programs written in low-level languages.
+         - [x] Computers can only execute programs written in low-level languages.

            +   This is why most programs need to be translated before they can be run!

-         High-level languages can run on many different kinds of computers without an issue.
+         - [x] High-level languages can run on many different kinds of computers without an issue.

            +   This is called portability.

    .. tb-tab:: Q10